xdmushui/partner-center-sdk/develop/get-activation-link-by-order-line-item.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-Gets a third-party subscription activation link by the order line item number.
+Gets an Azure Marketplace subscription activation link by the order line item number.

 In the Partner Center dashboard, this operation can be performed by selecting either a **Specific Subcription** under **Subscription** on the main page, or selecting the **Go to Publisher's site** link next to the subscription to activate on the **Subscriptions** page.